Search results

 Stories

-This armoured unit was formed in 1922.
-It continued in British Army service until 1971, when it was merged into the Royal Scots Dragoon Guards.
+Formed in 1681, this cavalry unit was Scotland's senior regiment.
+Its long and distinguished service with the British Army continued until 1971, when it was merged into The Royal Scots Dragoon Guards.